Congestion-Aware Routing, Rebalancing, and Charging Scheduling for Electric Autonomous Mobility-on-Demand System: Introduction

-There are two areas related to an AEMoD system: (1) routing for AMoD and (2) charging scheduling for electric vehicles.
-The routing problem considering traffic congestion started from the work of Salazar et al. \cite{salazar2019congestion}, where they introduced a congestion-aware routing scheme with a piecewise-affine approximation of the travel delay function.
-They formulated a convex optimization problem by using the upper bound of the original cost function.
-Wollenstein-Betech et al. \cite{wollenstein2020congestion} considered the endogenous impact of the routing decision on the behavior of the private vehicles.
-They formulated a game-theoretical problem assuming that private vehicles would minimize their cost regarding the AMoD system's decision.
-Wollenstein-Betech et al. \cite{wollenstein2021routing} extended the work \cite{salazar2019congestion} and \cite{wollenstein2020congestion}, and considered a more complex network, e.g., walking pathways and subway lines.
-They also presented a route-recovery algorithm to find the exact route for specific travel demands.
-However, this algorithm has a limit in that it can be applied only to the customer's travel.
+There are two areas related to an E-AMoD system: (1) routing for AMoD and (2) charging scheduling for electric vehicles.
+The routing problem considering traffic congestion started from the work of Salazar et al. \cite{salazar2019congestion}, where they introduced a congestion-aware routing scheme with a piecewise-affine approximation of the travel delay function to solve the problem in real-time.
+Wollenstein-Betech et al. \cite{wollenstein2020congestion} considered the endogenous impact of the private vehicles' routing decision by formulating a game-theoretical problem.
+They extended the work \cite{salazar2019congestion} and \cite{wollenstein2020congestion}, and presented a route-recovery algorithm to find the exact route for specific travel demands in \cite{wollenstein2021routing}.
+There has also been a series of papers considering microscopic-level routing for different objectives, e.g., ride-sharing \cite{tsao2019model} and vehicle-trip assignment \cite{chen2020optimal}.
+Smith et al. \cite{smith2013rebalancing} introduced a rebalancing strategy for mobility-on-demand system vehicles and drivers by using a fluid-approximated model.

-There has also been a series of papers considering microscopic levels for MoD systems.
-Tsao et al. \cite{tsao2019model} presented a model predictive control approach to optimize routes for ride-sharing AMoD systems.
-The method captures the operation of a double-occupancy ride-sharing AMoD system.
-Chen and Cassandras \cite{chen2020optimal} presented an optimal assignment of MoD systems by using event-driven receding horizon control to mitigate the curse of dimensionality.
-Smith et al. \cite{smith2013rebalancing} introduced a rebalancing strategy for MoD system vehicles and drivers.
-The approach is based on the microscopic level, which uses a fluid-approximated model.
 A more comprehensive review of the research efforts on AMoD is provided in \cite{zardini2021analysis}.
 There are also several review papers providing a good summary of shared mobility, e.g., see \cite{Jorge2013, Agatz2012a, Furuhata2013a, Brandstatter2016, lavieri2017, jittrapirom2017, utriainen2018}.